 In some related work, authors pay attention to relations between overall ratings of products, and ratings of products' aspects evaluated in the review.
-Wang et al. [10] formulated a novel text mining problem called Latent Rating Analysis (LARA).
-LARA aims at analyzing opinions expressed in each review at the level of topical aspects to discover each individual reviewer's latent rating on each aspect as well as the relative importance weighted on different aspects when forming the overall judgment.
-De Albornoz et al. [11] aimed to predict the overall rating of a product review based on the user opinion about the different product features that are evaluated in the review.
+Wang et al. [16] formulated a novel text mining problem called Latent Rating Analysis (LARA).
+LARA aims at analyzing opinions expressed in each review at the level of topical aspects to discover each individual reviewer's latent rating on each aspect as well as the relative importance weight on different aspects when forming the overall judgment.
+For solving this problem probabilistic rating regression model is used.
+For experiments, authors used reviews on hotels.
+De Albornoz et al. [17] aimed to predict the overall rating of a product review based on the user opinion about the different product features that are evaluated in the review.
 For experiments, authors used reviews on hotels.

-Wachsmuth et al. [12] formulated and validated an important hypothesis that the global sentiment score of a hotel review correlates with the ratio of positive and negative opinions in the review's text and that the global sentiment score of a hotel review correlates with the polarity of opinions on certain product features in the review's text.
+Wachsmuth et al. [18] formulated and validated an important hypothesis that the global sentiment score of a hotel review correlates with the ratio of positive and negative opinions in the review's text and that the global sentiment score of a hotel review correlates with the polarity of opinions on certain product features in the review's text.

-The main drawback of these considered systems is that they can provide entirely only a quantitative survey of customer reviews, i.e., provide measurement of the degree of customer satisfaction by a product and its aspects.
-Qualitative survey were usually only conducting the extraction of a product's aspects.
-Estimation of the significance of each product's aspects for the customer is missed.
-The information about products' aspects that influence satisfaction and their relative importance for the customer is missing, as well as an insight into customer expectations and perceptions.
+The main drawback of these considered systems is that they can provide entirely only a quantitative survey of customer reviews, i.e., they can provide measurement of the degree of customer satisfaction with a product and its aspects.
+Qualitative survey were usually only conducting the extraction of products' aspects.
+However, estimation of the significance of each products' aspects for the customer is missed.
+The information about products' aspects that influence customers' satisfaction and relative importance of products' aspects for the customers is missing, as well as an insight into customer expectations and perceptions.

-The most related work to this problem is [24].
+The most related work to this problem is [19].
 It is dedicated to the topic of aspect ranking, which aims to automatically identify important aspects of product from online consumer reviews.
 Most proposals used a probabilistic model with a large number of parameters that lead to low robustness of the model.
 Total weighting values of aspects are calculated as the average of the weighting values by each review.
 Finally, significance values of aspects are estimated independently of an opinion's sentiment, e.g., in real life, we can discuss in review about bad "signal connection", but we usually omit comments in case of good "signal connection", because it must be in phone.
-In this manner, it is possible to use the Kano's model of customer satisfaction [25], which classifies customer preferences into four categories.
+In our paper, we estimate significance values of aspects in accordance with their positive and negative sentiments.
+In this manner, it is possible to use the Kano's model of customer satisfaction [20], which classifies customer preferences into four categories.